13 min read

 Post on social media, too.
 Or, team up with local groups.
 Plan a grand opening that gets people talking.
 A strong local presence helps build loyalty and keeps your location at the top of customers' minds.

-Tracking your performance helps you see what is working and where you need to improve.
+Tracking your loyalty data and overall performance helps you see what is working and where you need to improve.
 Watch sales, customer visits, and day-to-day costs.
 These numbers indicate how your franchise is doing.

 Then, compare your results to what the brand expects.
 If something looks off, adjust your approach to stay on track.